MirkoHernandez/denote-folgezettel/Readme.md

 denote-fz provides the following functions for automatically creating notes with a folgezettel signature:

+> [!NOTE]
+> Nested notes in a zettelkasten are not necessarily organized
+> in a hierarchy.The commands are named using neutral language but is difficult to
+> avoid denoting a specific relationship between the notes.

 `denote-fz-first-note`

 Creates a note with signature "1".

-`denote-fz-insert-child`
+`denote-fz-insert`

-Prompts for a target note and creates a child note based in the target note's signature.
+Prompts for a target note and creates a nested note based in the target note's signature.
 A target note with a signature 2a4 would create the note 2a4a, if that note is already created it keeps looking for a valid signature for note creation.

-`denote-fz-insert-sibling`
+`denote-fz-insert-at-level`

-Prompts for a target note and creates a sibling note based in the target note's signature.
+Prompts for a target note and creates a note at level with the target note's signature.
 A target note with a signature 2a4 would create a note 2a5, if that note is already created it keeps looking for a valid signature for note creation.

-`denote-fz-insert-child-here`
+`denote-fz-insert-dwim`

-Same as denote-fz-insert-child but uses the current buffer's signature as the target.
+Same as denote-fz-insert but uses the current buffer's signature as the target.

-`denote-fz-insert-sibling-here`
+`denote-fz-insert-at-level-dwim`

-Same as denote-fz-insert-sibling but uses the current buffer's signature as the target.
+Same as denote-fz-insert-at-level but uses the current buffer's signature as the target.

 ## Dynamic blocks